Menu Close

 The kitchen contains various appliances that cost quite a bit to run.
 Microwaves, for example, cost an average of $0.41 an hour.
 Most people only use their microwaves for a few minutes a day, but if you frequently reheat leftovers or defrost meat, expect higher costs from this kitchen mainstay.

 The stove and oven are two of the most expensive appliances in the home, besides the AC.
 The stove can cost $0.84 an hour to run, while the oven can be as much as $1.33 an hour.
-Most people use their stoves regularly, so you can count on the stove making up a sizable portion of your energy bill.
+Most people use their stoves regularly, so you can count on the stove making up a sizable portion of your energy consumption.

 Cleaning Appliances